ScilifelabDataCentre/OrderPortal/README.md

 which produces DNA sequence data from biological samples.
 The samples are provided by external researchers.
-The facility processes the samples according to the order from the scientist, and this system keeps the user to date with the current status of the order and any resulting data and metadata.
+The facility processes the samples according to the order from the scientist, and this system keeps the user up to date with the current status of the order and any resulting data and metadata.

 OrderPortal has been written to extend to the needs of other similar